amitranjan53/snake-game/README.md

 # snake-game

 This is a very simple snake game in FXGL.
+I have created for my daughter.
 Hope you like it!!

 You can find the latest release package [here](https://github.com/amitranjan53/snake-game/releases/download/1.0/SnakeGame-1.0.exe)